Alzheimer's Disease and Aluminum Exposure

-Can aluminum cause Alzheimer's disease is a controversial question.
-Alzheimer's disease is the most common cause of senile brain disease.
-It begins with learning memory deficits and progresses to involve all aspects of intellectual activity including judgement, calculation and language.
+Alzheimer's Disease (AD) is the most common cause of senile brain disease.
+It begins with learning memory deficits and progresses to involve all aspects of intellectual activity including judgement, calculation, and language.

 In the workplace, the American Conference of Governmental Industrial Hygienists (ACGIH) has assigned an occupational exposure limit based on respirable particle size.